asminpaudel141/java-100program/README.md

 # 140.Write a Java program to implement polymorphism
 # 141.Write a Java program to implement polymorphism
 # 142.Write a Java program to implement polymorphism
+# 143.Write a Java program to implement polymorphism